-Repetition Training - More Heart Sounds Tetralogy of Fallot Lesson Waveform Anatomy play pause Table of Contents 1Patent Ductus Arteriosus 2Mitral Regurgitation and Aortic Regurgitation 3Mitral Stenosis Severe and Regurgitation Mild - Rheumatic Origin 4Aortic Stenosis Moderate and Regurgitation Mild - Rheumatic Origin 5Tetralogy of Fallot 6Mitral Valve Prolapse with Mid Systolic Click - Standing Quiz This video is an animation of Tetralogy of Fallot A#403 (lesson# 5) within course number 5.
+Repetition Training - More Heart Sounds Tetralogy of Fallot Lesson Waveform Anatomy play pause Table of Contents 1Patent Ductus Arteriosus 2Mitral Regurgitation and Aortic Regurgitation 3Mitral Stenosis Severe and Regurgitation Mild - Rheumatic Origin 4Aortic Stenosis Moderate and Regurgitation Mild - Rheumatic Origin 5Tetralogy of Fallot 6Mitral Valve Prolapse with Mid Systolic Click - Standing Practice Quiz This video is an animation of Tetralogy of Fallot A#403 (lesson# 5) within course number 5.
 This is an example of Tetralogy of Fallot heard at the tricuspid position.Tetralogy of Fallot is a congenital condition often called Blue Baby Syndrome.
 It is characterized by four abnormalities: - pulmonic stenosis - increased thickening of the right ventricle - a ventricular septal defect - overriding aortaThe first and second heart sounds are normal and unsplit.
 There is an aortic ejection click in systole.
-There is a diamond shaped murmur following the click and ending well before the second heart sound.In the anatomy tab you can see tubulent flow from the right ventricle into the pulmonary artery across the stenotic pulmonic valve and turbulent flow from the left ventricle to the right ventricle (the ventricular septal defect).
+There is a diamond shaped murmur following the click and ending well before the second heart sound.In the anatomy tab you can see turbulent flow from the right ventricle into the pulmonary artery across the stenotic pulmonic valve and turbulent flow from the left ventricle to the right ventricle (the ventricular septal defect).
 The right ventricular wall is thickened.If you listen at the tricuspid position you are hearing the ventricular septal defect.
 If you listen at the pulmonic area you are hearing the pulmonic stenosis.
 Both create diamond shaped systolic murmurs.